Manideep-422105/Internship-Task/README.md

 ## 4. Optimizations for Performance

-### **Code Splitting & Lazy Loading: Implemented React.lazy() for dynamically loading components.**
+### **-Code Splitting & Lazy Loading: Implemented React.lazy() for dynamically loading components.**

-   **Optimized CSS & Assets: Minified CSS and used SVG icons to reduce file size.**
+   **-Optimized CSS & Assets: Minified CSS and used SVG icons to reduce file size.**

-**Memoization & Use of React Hooks: Utilized useMemo() and useCallback() to prevent unnecessary re-renders.**
+   **-Memoization & Use of React Hooks: Utilized useMemo() and useCallback() to prevent unnecessary re-renders.**

-**Efficient State Management: Used useState and useReducer optimally to manage state efficiently.**
+   **-Efficient State Management: Used useState and useReducer optimally to manage state efficiently.**

-**Reduced HTTP Requests: Minimized external API calls and optimized the JSON data for visualization.**
+   **-Reduced HTTP Requests: Minimized external API calls and optimized the JSON data for visualization.**
 ###

 ### **Installation & Setup**